C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 ## Introduction
 GPU-HC, as its name suggests, is a GPU implementation of Homotopy Continuation Solver.
 It is a general tool for finding roots of a polynomial systems (check our papers for more details).
 Our research aims at applying GPU-HC for computer vision problems, especially multiview geometry problems, where timings are crucial as the computation is typically performed under a RANSAC loop.
 Please refer and cite the following two papers if you intend to use them in your work.
 Also, please do not hesitate to contact chiang-heng_chien@brown.edu if you have any questions on using GPU-HC.
 Currently, the only restriction of GPU-HC is that the polynomial system of interest must have the number of variables lesser than 32.
 We are planning to develop a solver enabling polynomials of unknowns greater than 32. <br />

 1. ``Chien, Chiang-Heng, Hongyi Fan, Ahmad Abdelfattah, Elias Tsigaridas, Stanimire Tomov, and Benjamin Kimia.
 "GPU-Based Homotopy Continuation for Minimal Problems in Computer Vision."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 15765-15776.
-2022.`` [Paper link](https://openaccess.thecvf.com/content/CVPR2022/html/Chien_GPU-Based_Homotopy_Continuation_for_Minimal_Problems_in_Computer_Vision_CVPR_2022_paper.html) <br />
+2022.`` [[Paper link](https://openaccess.thecvf.com/content/CVPR2022/html/Chien_GPU-Based_Homotopy_Continuation_for_Minimal_Problems_in_Computer_Vision_CVPR_2022_paper.html)] <br />

 2. ``Chien, Chiang-Heng, Hongyi Fan, Elias Tsigaridas, Ahmad Abdelfattah, Stanimire Tomov, and Benjamin Kimia.
 "Parallel Path Tracking for Homotopy Continuation using GPU."
 In Proceedings of the International Symposium on Symbolic and Algebraic Computation.
-2022.`` [Paper link](https://par.nsf.gov/biblio/10333125) <br /> <br />
+2022.`` [[Paper link](https://par.nsf.gov/biblio/10333125)] <br /> <br />

 ## New Updates
-1. 2023.05.14 GPU-HC has a new release!
+1. 2023.05.14 GPU-HC has a new release! <br />
-2. 2023.03.12 GPU-HC has now been used in solving three-view relative pose problem of a generalized camera! <br />
+2. 2023.03.12 GPU-HC has now been used in solving generalized three-view relative pose problem.
+Checkout this [ICCV paper](https://openaccess.thecvf.com/content/ICCV2023/papers/Ding_Minimal_Solutions_to_Generalized_Three-View_Relative_Pose_Problem_ICCV_2023_paper.pdf) and [GitHub page](https://github.com/C-H-Chien/Three_View_Generalized_Camera). <br />

 ## Contents
 This repository primarily contains three folders: <br />